Vernon Schillinger: Season 2

 When law school dean Alvah Case investigates the riot, he offers Schillinger a letter of recommendation for parole.
 Despite this, Schillinger uses his knowledge of Ross' killing to blackmail Whittlesey.
 After Emerald City is reopened, Beecher begins taunting and threatening Schillinger in the hopes of ruining his chance at parole.
-Schillinger goes to various inmates and attempts to hire one of them to kill Beecher, but they all mock Schillinger for being too weak to do his own dirty work.
-Beecher learns of Schillinger's actions and, with the help of Whittlesey and McManus, gets Schillinger's parole hearing canceled and his sentence extended by 10 years for plotting to kill him.
-Schillinger is moved out of Emerald City permanently.
+When Schillinger approaches other prisoners to try and hire one of them to kill Beecher, they all make fun of him for being too frail to handle his own dirty deeds.
+As soon as Beecher becomes aware of Schillinger's deeds, he works with Whittlesey and McManus to have the parole hearing halted and an additional 10 years added to Schillinger's sentence for the murder plan.
+Schillinger is permanently removed from Emerald City.

 Once in Oz's general population, Schillinger is brutally attacked by African American inmates.
 He and a fellow Aryan, Mark Mack, decide to randomly kill a non-white inmate to win back respect for the Brotherhood, targeting Jewish inmate Alexander Vogel.
-Warden Leo Glynn cannot find any evidence to conclusively tie the murder to the Aryans, who are not prosecuted for the crime.
-As a result, the Aryans are once again feared in Oz and Schillinger renews his plan for revenge against Beecher.
+Warden Leo Glynn cannot find any evidence to conclusively tie the murder to the Aryans, who were not prosecuted for the crime.
+As a result, the Aryans are once again feared in Oz and Schillinger renews his plans for revenge against Beecher.
 He employs Chris Keller, a bisexual serial killer who once served time with him in another prison, to play a sick mind game on Beecher to break him down.
 As the plan goes forward, Beecher is informed of his wife's apparent suicide, and Schillinger tauntingly implies that he actually arranged her murder.

 Cyril O'Reily, the intellectually disabled brother of Irish inmate Ryan O'Reily, arrives in Oz and is put on Schillinger's cell block.
-Schillinger promises to take Cyril to see his brother in Emerald City, but instead orchestrates his gang rape by the Aryans.
+Schillinger promises to take Cyril to see his brother in Emerald City but instead orchestrates his gang rape by the Aryans.
 When Ryan realizes what has happened, he orders Cyril to assault him so he can be sent to solitary confinement, isolated but safely away from Schillinger.
 After his release, Cyril suffers flashbacks and nightmares about his sexual assault.
 Meanwhile, Keller seduces Beecher and gets him to relapse into alcoholism.
 Schillinger, Keller, and Aryan Brotherhood prison guard Karl Metzger ambush Beecher, revealing Schillinger's revenge plan and breaking his arms and legs.